Singapore

 Drop the chewing-gum panic first.
 You can chew gum here all you like; the law bans selling and importing it, so the worst case is you cannot buy a pack at the corner shop.
 Most of what tourists trade is like this, half true and decades stale: the arrested-for-jaywalking stories, the obscure fines passed around like trivia.
 Nobody is running stings on visitors crossing an empty street.
 The rules that actually catch people are duller and more specific than the legends, and they are easy to walk straight into if you arrive treating the whole thing as a joke.

-The one that catches the most travellers now is vaping.
+The one that catches the most travelers now is vaping.
 E-cigarettes are illegal to bring in, carry, or use, and officers at Changi do check; a vape in your bag means confiscation and a heavy fine, and enforcement has only tightened.
 Cigarettes come next: every stick is taxed, there is no duty-free allowance, and strolling through the green channel with a carton is an expensive mistake.
 Smoking is confined to marked zones, even outdoors.
 Drinking in public is banned from late evening until morning, a rule brought in after a riot in Little India left the government nervous about alcohol on the streets.

 One category is not a quirk and not a fine.
 Singapore executes people for drug trafficking, and the amounts that legally count as trafficking are lower than most visitors assume.
 The sentences are mandatory and the state carries them out.
 Whatever you are relaxed about in Thailand or back home, leave it at the border.
 There is no version of this where the rule bends for a tourist who did not know.

 None of this makes Singapore hard to travel.
-The rules are consistent, posted, and aimed at behaviour rather than at foreigners, so you follow them the way you follow them at an airport and soon stop noticing.
+The rules are consistent, posted, and aimed at behavior rather than at foreigners, so you follow them the way you follow them at an airport and soon stop noticing.
 The people who struggle are the ones who treat every regulation as a dare, usually for an audience.
 Everyone else adjusts in a day.
 Read the signs in the MRT and at customs, ditch the vape before you fly, and the strictness stops being the attraction and becomes the infrastructure that makes the city so easy to move through.

 Areas of Singapore